 Croatian nationals currently have different rules to other EEA nationals and are not automatically entitled to take up specialty training without restriction.

 In terms of demonstrating your nationality and immigration status, etc. please see below:

 On your application: Under the 'Right to work in the UK' section (at the bottom of the eligibility page), you will be asked to select your nationality, and then whether you are a UK national (no), EEA national (yes), and Croatian national (yes).
-You will be contacted following your application and asked to confirm your circumstances so it can be established whether or not you will be subject to the resident labour market test.
+You will then be required to specify whether you hold or will be eligible to hold a 'blue card'.

 At interview: show your passport and any applicable documentation as per UK Home Office guidance

 UK/EEA nationals will be required to give evidence as below: